jruels/kube-secure-apps/labs/eks/index.md

 Always run VS Code in **Administrator mode** whenever you need to use Chocolatey to install or manage software that requires system-level changes.

+After completing the installation with Chocolatey, close VS Code, and relaunch it as a normal user.

 ## Deploy EKS cluster
 Now that all the utilities are installed, let's start creating a cluster!